Spring Studio Open House and Sale

 Jodi Bevelaqua mixes her simple style with interesting glaze combinations to create eye pleasing functional stoneware.

-Darlene Beal is new to our studio sale but has been making pottery for quite a while now.
-Her work is thoughtful and eclectic, sometimes using real leaf textures and other textures as well as interesting glaze combinations to decorate her wares.
+Darlene Beal’s work is thoughtful and eclectic, sometimes using real leaf textures and other textures as well as interesting glaze combinations to decorate her wares.

 League of NH Craftmen’s Fair